MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Results

 \subsubsection{Alphabet size}

 We also study the effect of the alphabet size.
 Average accuracy by alphabet size is depicted in Table~\ref{tab:acc-alph}.
-The Friedman rank sum test shows that the alphabet size does lead to a statistically significant difference in accuracy (Friedman chi-squared = 267.82, df = 2, p-value $<$ 2.2e-16).
+The Friedman rank sum test shows that the alphabet size leads to a statistically significant difference in accuracy (Friedman chi-squared = $267.82$, df = $2$, $p$-value $<$ \num{2.2e-16}).

-Table~\ref{tab:nww-alph} shows the p-values from the Nemenyi-Wilcoxon-Wilcox all-pairs test.
+Table~\ref{tab:nww-alph} shows the $p$-values from the Nemenyi-Wilcoxon-Wilcox all-pairs test, all of which meet the standard for significance.

-There are significant differences between the accuracies on languages with the largest alphabet size as compared to the smaller ones.
+There are statistically significant differences between the accuracies on languages with the largest alphabet size as compared to the smaller ones.

+When this statistical analysis is localized to each individual network, the Friedman chi-squared test reaches significance for the the RNN, LSTM, and Transformer (p-values \(=\) \num{1.85e-7}, \(=\) \num{6.81e-14}, and \(<\)\ num{2.2e-16}, respectively) but not for the GRU (p-value = 0.0158).
+In addition, while the levels of accuracy of the RNN, LSTM, and Transformer models increased with alphabet size, the levels of accuracy of the GRU did not.
+For the GRU, the accuracy for the group with size 16 alphabet was almost 2 points higher than the groups with size 4 and 64 alphabets.

+We conclude that in general patterns become easier to learn the larger the alphabet, there are network models that can subvert this trend.